This article was developed in partnership with the Union of Students in Ireland (USI).

 1916 Bursary Fund

 The 1916 Bursary Fund is part of the Programme for Access To Higher Education (PATH).
 The aim of the funding is to encourage students who would not normally go to higher education to take the opportunity to do so.
-However, it’s important to be aware that there are a limited amount of bursaries available in each Higher Education Institute (colleges or universities).
+There are a limited amount of bursaries available in each Higher Education Institute (colleges or universities).

-The bursary is €5,000 per year and available to people who are economically disadvantaged and from one of the following groups:
+The bursary is for up to €5,000 per year and available to people who are economically disadvantaged and from one of the following groups:

 - People from socio-economic backgrounds who have low participation in higher education